 What all of this amounts to in terms of cost, could approach $1000, so if your HVAC relocation is part of a remodeling or new addition project, make sure to budget for this extra cost of relocation.
 Can you do all this yourself?
 Even the handiest do-it-yourselfer types would find many of these tasks a bit beyond their knowledge or experience.
 If you feel comfortable carrying out all of them yourself, it’s certainly do-able, but keep in mind that when all is said and done, you’re going to want an air conditioner which still operates at peak efficiency, and provides the same indoor air quality that you had before the move.

-You won’t want to be without heating or cooling service in Arizona, especially around Phoenix, Scottsdale, Gilbert, Tempe, Mesa, or Chandler, so if you really need to have your HVAC unit relocated, your best bet is probably to leave it to the experts – like Bruce’s Air Conditioning and Heating.
+You won’t want to be without heating or cooling service like ac repair in Chandler, especially around Arizona, Scottsdale, Gilbert, Tempe, Mesa, or Phoenix, so if you really need to have your HVAC unit relocated, your best bet is probably to leave it to the experts – like Bruce’s Air Conditioning and Heating.